Cabana/jquery.cabana.cabanaOutLoud/README.md

   stopText: [string] // Text on the stop button.
 Default is "Stop".

+  loadingText: [string] //Text on loading mp3 (for mobile).
+Default is "Henter.."

   playClass: [string] // The class added to the play button.
 Default is "col_play".

   pauseClass: [string] // The class added to the pause button.
 Default is "col_pause".

   stopClass: [string] // The class added to the play button.
 Default is "col_play".

+  loadingClass: [string] // The class added to the loading span.
+Default is "col_loading"

   textContainerSelector: [string] // A selector matching the element containing the text to read.
 Default is "[data-cabanaoutloud-read-this]".